jan-bogaerts/mark/src/generated/mdc_class_descriptions.md

 # MarkdownCode > services > dialog service
 {"DialogService": "The DialogService is a shared interface that allows for displaying dialog boxes in other components and services.
 It supports errors, warnings, and information, and can be used to show electron dialog boxes with error details when user-triggered actions encounter errors."}
 # MarkdownCode > services > Theme service
-{"ThemeService": "The ThemeService class is responsible for saving and retrieving the selected theme using local storage.
-It allows for selecting a light or dark theme and applies the selected theme to components without the need for subscription.
-Additionally, it triggers a refresh of the main window when the theme is updated."}
+{"ThemeService": "The ThemeService class manages the selected theme font and font-size globally, saving changes to local storage.
+It allows for light or dark theme selection and applies the selected theme to components without the need for subscription.
+The main window refreshes content when the theme is updated."}
+# MarkdownCode > services > Selection service
+{"SelectionService": "The SelectionService is a class that tracks selected text and the active editor.
+It allows monitoring for changes and supports various actions such as cut, copy, paste, delete, clear selection, and select all."}
+# MarkdownCode > services > line parser
+{"LineParser": "The 'LineParser' service is responsible for parsing markdown lines and updating text-fragments in the project-service.
+It can create new text-fragments, calculate keys, and handle various scenarios related to parsing and updating lines."}
+# MarkdownCode > services > position-tracking service
+{"PositionTrackingService": "The PositionTrackingService is a service that tracks the user's selected text-fragment and provides methods to set and retrieve the currently selected line.
+It also triggers an on-changed event for registered event handlers when the selected text-fragment changes."}
+# MarkdownCode > services > result-cache service
+{"ResultCacheService": "The ResultCacheService is a service class that manages cached results for transformers.
+It allows transformers to cache results using a dictionary and maintains a secondary dictionary to track relationships between text-fragment keys and dictionary entries.
+The cache can create cache-item objects with results, update existing results, and store them in a JSON file specified by the transformer.
+It also registers event handlers to monitor changes and determine if a text fragment is out-of-date."}